geryb-bg/gery-web/blog/WebUSB/Example/article.md

 ## Conclusion

-This is quite a short example of some of the things you can do with WebUSB, the code for the whole example can be found on [GitHub](https://github.com/geryb-bg/gery-web/tree/master/blog/WebUSB/Example/code).
-If you would like to take a look at some of the other USB devices I have been playing with, take a look at [this repo](https://github.com/geryb-bg/webusbs) which has an Arduino and Fingerprint reader example.
+These are just some of the things you can do with WebUSB, the code for the whole example can be found on [GitHub](https://github.com/geryb-bg/gery-web/tree/master/blog/WebUSB/Example/code).
+If you would like to take a look at some of the other USB devices I have been playing with, take a look at [this repo](https://github.com/geryb-bg/webusb) which has an Arduino and Fingerprint reader example.

 Lastly, I'd just like to thank [Lars Knudsen](https://twitter.com/denladeside) for the nRF52 dongle, and [Mike Geyser](https://twitter.com/mikegeyser) for bringing it.